appgen/main/readme.md

 present super-repository should use names that begin with a period (`.`).
 For example, if we conduct an analysis of our server logs, we might name it "`.server-log-analysis`".

+### Inter-component APIs
+Because we are passing around data as git submodules, we can define inter-component APIs by prescribing filesystem structures.

+The storeroom's submodules save data in whatever form is conventient.
+The kitchen's output submodule, comstables, saves data as one JSON file per seed, named `$seed` (no "`.json`").
+This is also how the menu's output data (`assignments`) are structured.
+The static websites geneerated by the delivery are stored as one directory per seed.